init-object/redirect-ipv6/README.md

-# Redirect Location
+# Redirect For ipv6

 Redirect Location is a middleware plugin for [Traefik](https://traefik.io) which adds the ability to fix some issues when handling redirect location in combination with path prefixes and the stripPrefix middleware.

 ## Default handling

 If the redirection target is the same host as the request (either a relative path as redirect location or hostname of the redirect location is the same hostname as in the initial request) a stripped path prefix is reatached to the location path (if not already present).

 Default handling can be enabled/disabled by config parameter "default".

 ## Rewrites

 The plugin also supports the definition and handling of some rewrites.
 A rewrite consists of a regular expression defining what is replacement and a replacement string.

 ## Configuration